Open-Speech-EkStep/data-acquisition-pipeline/README.md

-channel_blob_path = ''          Path to directory where downloaded files is to be stored archive_blob_path = ''          Folder name in which history of download is to be maintained source_name = ''                This is the name of source you are downloading batch_num =                     Number of files fo download in a batch scraped_data_blob_path = ""     Folder name in which CSV for youtube file mode is stored
+channel_blob_path = ''          Path to directory where downloaded files is to be stored archive_blob_path = ''          Folder name in which history of download is to be maintained source_name = ''                This is the name of source you are downloading batch_num =                     Number of files to download in a batch scraped_data_blob_path = ""     Folder name in which CSV for youtube file mode is stored

 Note: